moonline/UW.Olivos-Roche/Paper.rst

      - .. image:: images/icon-sad-face.png
           :width: 0.75cm
           :target: RI2019_
-   * - * Local streets allow secure cycling
+   * - * Local streets allow safe cycling
        * Bicycle rack on the train
      - * Dangerous speed humps
        * Cycling on avenues and in the night is dangerous
+       * At-grade sewer canals
        * No bicycle lanes/paths or parkings
        * No monitored bicycle stations

 The bicycle infrastructure in Olivos, Roche does clearly not satisfy the cyclists needs.
-They are more or less ignored by the municipality, the focus lays completely on car traffic and walking.
+That mode is almost ignored by the municipality.
 The only existing bicycle infrastructure are the bicycle racks on the train.

+The local streets allow safe cycling, but count with a lot of speed bumps and at-grade sewer canals.

 Scooters
 --------

 As scooters did not yet arrive to Olivos, there is not yet any thought about their integration into the public space and traffic flows.
 Most critiques for walking and cycling also apply for scooters.
-There is not infrastructure, where you can ride it and you can't ride it on the sidewalks.
+There is no dedicated infrastructure, where you can ride them and you can't ride them eighter on the sidewalks.

 Public transport